TieuLongPhan/SynTemp/README.md

 ## Installation

-To install and set up the SynRBL framework, follow these steps.
+To install and set up the SynTemp framework, follow these steps.
 Please ensure you have Python 3.9 or later installed on your system.

 ### Prerequisites